Pragyansh612/Class-Room/README.md

 # Class-Room
- This a classroom website where there is one Principle who can create,edit and delete teachers and students account.Teachers can create,edit and delete students account.Students can see their classmates in their classoom.
-Frontend powered by React.js,Backend is made by node.js and for database we have used MongoDB.
+ This is a classroom website where one Principal can create, edit, and delete teachers' and students' accounts.
+Teachers can create, edit, and delete students' accounts.
+Students can see their classmates in their classroom.
+Node.js makes the frontend powered by React.js, the Backend, and we have used MongoDB for the database.
+To initialize it, run these commands - npm run dev npn run start